 - It can take a while to create a good list, but through services like oDesk you should be able to get it all done for under $100.

-- Whether you create your list or you hire someone on oDesk, make sure it contains their full name, website URL, name of their website, and email address.
+- Whether you create your list or you hire someone on oDesk, make sure it contains your contact’s full name, website URL, name of his/her website, and email address.

 Step #2: Become a guest author